jveldboom/video-swear-jar/README.md

 - [x] Add Node to container to run everything within the container
 - [x] Finalize initial documentation with required steps to run
 - [x] Include scripts into container to not use root Makefile as the local interface
+- [x] Run all processes within a Node or shell script to eliminate the need for passing variables in the Makefile
+- [x] Improve logging to let users know what steps are being ran
 - [ ] Publish image to GitHub Packages
 - [ ] Clean up files after process is complete
 - [ ] Create CI jobs to run on PRs
 - [ ] Create build jobs to version and publish to GH Packages
-- [ ] Improve logging to let users know exactly what steps are being ran
-- [ ] Allow users to pass in a custom swear-jar file (replace or add)
+- [ ] Allow users to pass in a custom swear-words.json file (replace or add)
-- [x] Run all processes within a Node or shell script to eliminate the need for passing variables in the Makefile

 ## Notes
 ### Alternatives